How to Become a Certified Health Data Analyst (CHDA)

 Certified health data analysts (CHDAs) are responsible for collecting and analyzing healthcare data into useful pieces of information.
 They have the knowledge and skills to collect, manage, research, and transform data into timely and accurate information.

-To become a CHDA, candidates must take the certification exam offered by the American Health Information Management Association (AHIMA).
+To become a CHDA, candidates must take the American Health Information Management Association (AHIMA) certification exam.
 By earning this certification, professionals can demonstrate their organizational knowledge and skills.
-They apply this specialized knowledge to provide actionable insights to physicians, administrators, clinical researchers, and many others in the allied health fields.
+They apply this specialized knowledge to provide actionable insights to physicians, administrators, clinical researchers, and other allied health professionals.

-Healthcare data analysts are often referred to as health information management analysts or healthcare business analysts.
-Their work involves gathering and interpreting data from a variety of sources such as electronic health records, cost reports, patient satisfaction surveys, and billing claims.
+Healthcare data analysts are often called health information management analysts or healthcare business analysts.
+Their work involves gathering and interpreting data from various sources, such as electronic health records, cost reports, patient satisfaction surveys, and billing claims.
 Their end goal is to help organizations improve their quality of care, lower costs, and enhance their patient experience.